Planes Trains Automobiles movie

 Planes, Trains, and Automobiles still. © Paramount Pictures

-Both Neal Page (Martin) and Del Griffith (Candy) could be interpreted as simple characters – Neal is rigid and anxious businessman, while Del is free-wheeling and optimistic shower curtain-ring salesman.
+Both Neal Page (Martin) and Del Griffith (Candy) could be interpreted as simple characters – Neal is a rigid and anxious businessman, while Del is a free-wheeling and optimistic shower curtain-ring salesman.
 This gives the audience a simple conflict to latch onto, an idea that is at the essence of all good cinema: two contrasting characters rub each other the wrong way.

-Coming a few years after mega Teen Comedy hits such as 1984’s Sixteen Candles, 1985’s The Breakfast Club, as well as 1986’s Pretty in Pink to name a few, Planes Trains, and Automobiles was a huge left turn for John Hughes.
+Coming a few years after mega Teen Comedy hits such as 1984’s Sixteen Candles, 1985’s The Breakfast Club, as well as 1986’s Pretty in Pink to name a few, Planes, Trains and Automobiles was a huge left turn for John Hughes.
 While there was little critical or commercial doubt that he was capable, audiences had never really gotten to see him working outside of that established sub-genre before.

 Hughes’ direction is as simple as the story, but it is yet another element of the production that is thoughtful in how subtle it is in its execution.
 That said, Hughes never steps on the script by trying to oversell it, instead taking more of a reserved approach and letting the actors do a lot of that work for him.

 John Candy, in particular, was regarded as the highlight of the film, and to this day it remains perhaps his most treasured role.
 Never really starring in many films that displayed the actor/comedian’s amazing talents to the fullest, the fit is so perfect with Planes, Trains, and Automobiles that it is impossible to believe that he was just adopting the character; Candy lives the character so well that it is highly likely he played an active role in Del’s development.
-There are other actors who could play a Del-type, but there is nobody who could bring this particular character to life quite like Candy does.
+Other actors could play a Del-type, but there is nobody who could bring this particular character to life quite like Candy does.
 Everything from his voice to his huge physical presence is a match made in heaven, that same huge presence that eventually reveals a wounded and frail core towards the end of the film.

 Planes, Trains, and Automobiles still. © Paramount Pictures

-On the other side of the equation Steve Martin tries on a variously different role than audiences had seen him in the past such as 1979’s The Jerk and 1983’s The Man with Two Brains.
+On the other side of the equation, Steve Martin tries on a variously different role than audiences had seen him in the past such as 1979’s The Jerk and 1983’s The Man with Two Brains.
 Here Martin plays the straight man and does it so well.
 Easily agitated and absolutely hilarious when he gets pissed off, his Neal Page is not just spot on, it is perfect.

-From there Neal meets Del and things go from bad to worse as flights are delayed, hotels are booked solid, his wallet is cleaned in the dead of night at the Braidwood Inn, he has to cause an airplane runway because a rental car company gave him keys to a car that was not there, a ticked of cab picks him up by his testicles, and he is nearly killed in between two tractor trailers going the wrong way on a highway!
+From there Neal meets Del and things go from bad to worse as flights are delayed, hotels are booked solid, his wallet is cleaned in the dead of night at the Braidwood Inn, and he has to cause an airplane runway because a rental car company gave him keys to a car that was not there, a ticked of cab picks him up by his testicles, and he is nearly killed in between two tractor trailers going the wrong way on a highway!
 Sounds terrible, right?
 Actually, it is pretty damn hilarious and the un-dynamic duo of Neal and Del make it such.

 So what is the point of it all?
 Well, while sidesplitting fun abounds throughout the film, the real underlying message is much more heartwarming than anything.
 By some sort of divine intervention, Neal and Del are brought together from two completely different universes, but who is saving who?
 That is debatable because, in the end, they both teach each other a few lessons about life.